panagissyrigos/Win11Tweaks/README.md

     Did you ever want to differentiate a command line that runs under Administrator privileges beyond just the word "Administrator" on the window title?
 Well now you can.
 How about a blood red background color with white letters?
 This has been working for a very long time.
 I remember using it on Windows 7.

+    (2023 update) If you're using PlatformIO, it will start failing because this 'hack' is setting the errorlevel to 1.

 * Cleanup WinSxS (requires admin rights)